olasunkanmi04/checkly-code-challenge/README.md

 #### startRecording:

 This works as a recording status to determine the start of recording and the end of it depending on its boolean state.
-I pass it to the child component, panel.vue to determine the state of the start, stop, save and continue button.
+I pass it to the child component, `panel.vue` to determine the state of the start, stop, save and continue `button`.
-I also pass it to the child component, formField.vue to determine when to start listening to clicks.
+I also pass it to the child component, `formField.vue` to determine when to start listening to clicks.

 #### editMode:

-This works as an edit status to determine edit state depending on its boolean state I pass it to the child component, panel.vue to determine the edit state of the steps.
+This works as an edit status to determine edit state depending on its boolean state I pass it to the child component, `panel.vue` to determine the edit state of the steps.
-I also pass it to the child component, formField.vue to determine when to pause on listening to clicks on the form elements.
+I also pass it to the child component, `formField.vue` to determine when to pause on listening to clicks on the form elements.

 #### steps:

-The recorded steps are stored in this variable array.
+The recorded steps are stored in this variable `array`.
-I pass this array of steps to the panel.vue component and loop through the recorded steps and display using the step.vue component.
+I pass this `array` of steps to the `panel.vue` component and loop through the recorded steps and display using the `step.vue` component.

-The Various variables are passed to the child components using `props` and I created different methods that are called from the various child components using `$emit` to determine the state of the various variables.
+The various variables are passed to the child components using `props` and I created different methods that are called from the various child components using `$emit` to determine the state of the various variables.

-## Recorder
+### Recorder

-To record a step I had to create a method that listen to click event on each form element and then return the event dom object data.
+To record a step I had to create a method that listen to click event on each form element and then return the event dom data.
 I checked the `target` key and extract the `localName`, `type` and `classes` of the clicked element.
 I added `type` because there are different input types and it helps to differenciate the inputs in the recorder using the input types.

+### Edit step

+When the 'Recording...' `button` is clicked I stops/pause the recorder by changing the boolean state of [editMode](#editMode) to enable the edit of the recorded step by undisabling the `input` field.
+I initially made the [steps](#steps) an `array` of `strings` but once I edit the step and click save it returns back to it's intial state, so I have to make [steps](#steps) an `array` of `objects` and passing the value to Vue `v-model` and it became editable and stays same after save is clicked.

+### Delete step

+I impplemented a delete function that takes the index of the step whose delete was clicked and remove it from the steps `array` using `splice`

 ## Add E2E testing